RightToPrivacy/MACcleaner/README.md

 # Why maccleaner?

-MAC address tracking is one of the most pervasive/constant forms of surveillance abuse out there.
-Passive sniffer trackers constantly gobble up our mac address broadcasts, tracking us as we pass by them, mapping us out along access points/beacons.
+MAC address tracking is one of the most pervasive/constant forms of tracking abuse out there.
+Passive sniffer trackers constantly gobble up our mac address broadcasts, tracking as we pass by them, mapping us out along access points/beacons.

 ***This occurs even if you do not connect.***

 Even dept stores track MACs, linking it to your identity, facial recognition scans, even your name/phone number if you give it to a store/cashier..
-MAC addresses are the permanent hardware address tied to your computer WIFI/Ethernet card etc. In fact, these are one of the biggest ties to your identity/movements.
-This small bash script changes your wifi card to a random MAC address every few minutes at randomized continually changing time intervals to prevent patterna analysis.
+MAC addresses are the permanent hardware address tied to your computer WiFi/Ethernet card etc. In fact, these are one of the biggest ties to your identity/movements.
+This bash script changes your wifi card to a random MAC address every few minutes at randomized continually changing time intervals to prevent patterns picked up by trackers.

-Drones also collect MAC addresses to track identities, violating UN Declaration of Human Rights: #12 is privacy.
+Advertiser Drones also collect MAC addresses to track identities, violating UN Declaration of Human Rights: #12 is privacy.
 Privacy is a basic Human Right.